 Effective Cash Management for Manufacturing Companies

-Effective cash management for Manufacturing companies’ importance can only be understood after realizing that ‘Money is power’.
+Effective cash management for Manufacturing companies’ importance can only be understood after realizing that ‘Money is power.
 When this is said, it means the Cash, not hypothetical profits.
-A company can record profit on the basis of a contractual ability to collect cash in the future.
+A company can record profit based on a contractual ability to collect cash in the future.
 But, the company itself may be paying cash to suppliers before it receives from the customers.
 Here, lies the biggest issue for all businesses.

 Succeeding are some of the challenges that companies face:

 Time-lag in the middle of receipts and payments